VladPobidash/lightning-startup/README.md

 ```

 #### Slice creation
 Redux slice it's a common Redux reducer with build-in common use-cases implementation out of the box.
+> **Note:** reducer functions may "mutate" the state using Immer under the hood.

-For slice creation follow the next flow:
+#### For slice creation follow the next flow:
 1. In the `logic` folder create relevant slice folder.
 It's `logic/counter` in our case;
 2. Use the next pattern for a slice file naming and content
 	- `sliceName.slice.js` for main logic